brjens/Todo/README.md

 # ToDo App

+A small simple app I'm making to improve and display my skills.
+I made the app in linux, used all the git version control in CLI and I write the readme in Vim. needlessly complicated to learn.
+I also decided to use recylcerView which is probably the most complicated way to display a list of mutable tasks.

 ## Features

 - **Add Tasks:** Easily add tasks with due dates to keep track of your activities.